 Kolhatkar, Varada, Adam Roussel, Stefanie Dipper, and Heike Zinsmeister.
 2018.
 “Anaphora With Non-Nominal Antecedents in Computational Linguistics: A Survey.”
 Computational Linguistics 44 (3): 547–612.
 [PDF].

-Roussel, A. (2018).
-Detecting and Resolving Shell Nouns in German.
-Proceedings of the NAACL-Workshop on Computational Models of Reference, Anaphora, and Coreference (CRAC). pp. 61–67.
-New Orleans, LA, USA. [pdf]
+Roussel, Adam.
+2018.
+“Detecting and Resolving Shell Nouns in German.”
+In Proceedings of the NAACL Workshop on Computational Models of Reference, Anaphora, and Coreference (CRAC), 61–67.
+New Orleans, LA, USA.
+[PDF].

-Simonjetz, F. and Roussel, A. (2016).
-Crosslinguistic Annotation of German and English Shell Noun Complexes.
-Proceedings of the 13th Conference of Natural Language Processing (KONVENS). pp. 265–278.
-Bochum, Germany. [pdf]
+Simonjetz, Fabian, and Adam Roussel.
+2016.
+“Crosslinguistic Annotation of German and English Shell Noun Complexes.”
+In Proceedings of the 13th Conference on Natural Language Processing (KONVENS), 265–278.
+Bochum, Germany.
+[PDF].